martialblog/cheatsheet/README.md

 #Commandline Cheatsheets
 Everybody likes cheatsheets.
-If you're like me and using lots of different tools but can't remember all those cool shortcuts.
+If you're like me and use lots of different tools but you can't remember all those cool shortcuts to impress your colleagues.

 Sure, there are lots of PDFs out there with everything you need.
-But are you really gonna have an PDF reader next to your terminal and look shortcuts up?
+But are you really gonna have an PDF reader next to your terminal to look up shortcuts?
 Come on, who are we kidding?

 I'm trying to solve that problem by putting the cheatsheets where they belong.
 The terminal you're working in!